Online Fair - Why apply to the online Fair?

 Applications must be submitted online through our website.
-You must login first before starting the application process.
-If you do not have an account, you can create one here.
-When you register for an account you will receive a confirmation in your email.
+If you have applied before, login to get started.
+If you have not applied before, you will need to create an account here.
 Please check spam and junk folders if you have not received an email confirmation.
-Keep your login information safe, you’ll need it later to check your results and pay for your booth if accepted.
+Keep your login information safe, you’ll need it later to check your results on your Artist Dashboard and pay for your booth if accepted.

 Help!
 I forgot my password.

-If you forgot your password, you can reset it via the login page, using the 'RESET PASSWORD' button on the right.
+If you forgot your password, you can reset it via the login page, using the 'RESET PASSWORD' button.
 Use the email associated with your account, and a temporary password will be emailed to you.
-Check your spam/junk mail folders to ensure your new password has been sent.
-Once you log in you can change your password to something more memorable under 'Your Profile'.
+Check your spam/junk mail folders.
+Once you log in, you can change your password to something more memorable and secure under 'Your Profile'.